melizalab/toelis/README.rst

 python module
 -------------

-The toelis module requires Python 3.7+ and numpy 1.19+.
-To
+The toelis module requires numpy 1.19+ and has been tested on CPython 3.7-3.12 and PyPy 3.7-3.10.
+To install:
-install:

 .. code:: bash